kjaymiller/hbcu-list/pages/southern-university-at-new-orleans.md

-# Southern University at New Orleans - HBCU
+# Southern University at New Orleans - MAIN - HBCU
 ### www.suno.edu
 ---
 **CITY**: New Orleans